hultsi/fast-highlight/README.md

-# This is probably not up to date... to be updated

 # Fast Highlight

 Allows easy inserting of code snippets to .html files directly from source files.
 The highlighted code is inserted during build phase which means no extra js needed on the client side.
 Works alone or as a webpack plugin.